Antarctica

 Finally, medical researchers study the scientists and support staff living in Antarctica.
 Physicians have made discoveries about the behavior of viruses in a cold, isolated environment.
 Immunologists study the ability of expeditioners to resist infection.
 Psychological and sleep studies are frequently conducted during the winter, when the extreme climate and lack of visitors isolate workers from the outside world.

-GROWING INTEREST
+VI | GROWING INTEREST |

 Until the middle of the 20th century only explorers visited Antarctica.
 With the establishment of the first research stations the continent became the preserve of scientists.
 More recently Antarctica has slipped into public awareness, both as a wilderness in need of conservation and as a venue for tourism.
 The two trends began together: Tourists from the 1960s onward drew attention to accumulating garbage and abandoned buildings littering Antarctica—relics of installations used and discarded by scientists.